Programme

 Audience: Practitioners and academics

-Speakers: Susan Suttle, Knowledge Transfer Adviser for Liverpool, East Lancashire and Salford; Alistair Roddie, Manchester Metropolitan University; Northern Care Alliance; Greater Manchester Combined Authority
+Speakers: Susan Suttle, Knowledge Transfer Adviser; Alistair Roddie, Manchester Metropolitan University; Northern Care Alliance; Greater Manchester Combined Authority

 Innovating for the Future

-Session type: Panel discussion and Q&A
+Session type: curated panel discussion and Q&A

 Audience: All